-Evaluation of Seminar Sessions
+Evaluation of Psychology Seminar Sessions (completed electronically)

-PRESENTER: DATE: TOPIC(S):
+PRESENTER: DATE: IQPIC(S):

 In the case of didactics with multiple topics/instructors, please submit an evaluation on each instructor individually.
 Please explain all ratings that are less than satisfactory on the back of this page or the weaknesses section.